Cary, IL Divorce Attorneys Ready to Help You

 - Quitting your job and leaving town while you are in an emotional state;

 - Settling your case in a way that does not benefit you, simply to have it over with, and

 - Focusing on your spouse’s new love interest instead of your own future.

-How Different Is a Barrington, Illinois High Net Worth Divorce?
+How Different is a High Net Worth Divorce?

 The majority of divorces are neither easy nor simple, yet some divorces can take the issues of asset division, spousal support, and child custody to an entirely new level.
 If your divorce involves substantial marital assets or debts or any other complex issues, it is that much more important that you have a highly experienced Illinois divorce lawyer by your side from start to finish.
 No matter what your complex divorce issue is, it requires a skilled negotiator and litigator as well as someone who is not afraid to fight aggressively on your behalf.

 Some of the more common issues which are considered particularly complex include:

 - Real estate investments, particularly when purchased with non-marital assets;

 - IRAs, retirement funds and other pension funds;